Renfield: During the novel

-However, when confronted by Mina Harker, the object of Dracula's obsession, Renfield suffers an attack of conscience and begs her to flee from his master's grasp.
+However, when confronted by Mina Harker, Dracula's latest victim, Renfield suffers an attack of conscience and begs her to flee from his master's grasp.
 Consumed by his desire to keep Mina safe, he begs Seward and the others to allow him to leave lest he feel guilty for her fate.
 When Seward denies his request, Renfield tells the vampire hunters that "[he] warned them!"
 When Dracula returns that night, Renfield is again seized by his conscience.
 He remembers hearing that madmen have unnatural strength, and so attempts to fight Dracula.
 Renfield's strength leaves him after looking into Dracula's eyes, and Dracula throws him to the floor, severely injuring him.

 The vampire hunters enter the room shortly afterward, and through an emergency surgery Van Helsing manages to prolong Renfield's life.
-Renfield tells how Dracula convinced him to invite Dracula in, detailing how Dracula entered the home and went after Mina.
+Renfield tells how he was convinced to invite Dracula in, detailing how Dracula entered the home and went after Mina.
 They leave him lying on the floor to rescue her.
-During the party's confrontation with Dracula in Mina's room, they manage to repel him with their crucifixes and wafers of sacramental bread, forcing him to flee the room.
+During the party's confrontation against Dracula in Mina's room, they manage to repel him with their crucifixes and wafers of sacramental bread, forcing him to flee the room.
 However, Dracula flees into other rooms and destroys their records, then back into Renfield's room to break his neck.
 "When Dr. Van Helsing and Dr. Seward had come back from seeing poor Renfield, we went gravely into what was to be done.
-First, Dr. Seward told us that when he and Dr. Van Helsing had gone down to the room below they had found Renfield lying on the floor, all in a heap.
+First, Dr. Seward told us that when he and Dr Van Helsing had gone down to the room below they had found Renfield lying on the floor, all in a heap.
 His face was all bruised and crushed in, and the bones of the neck were broken."

 Influence in psychology

-The character Renfield has influenced the study of real-life behavior in psychiatric patients with an obsession with drinking blood.
+The character Renfield has influenced the study of real-life behaviour in psychiatric patients with an obsession with drinking blood.
 The term Renfield syndrome was coined by psychologist Richard Noll in 1992, originally as a joke term, to describe clinical vampirism.
-Correspondingly, there is also a "vampire personality disorder" (VPD); a diagnosis for clinical vampirism, used for the behavioral profiling of serial killers compelled by bloodlust and for patients who act out violent vampiric fantasies, albeit, this diagnosis is not recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Correspondingly, there is also a "vampire personality disorder" (VPD); a diagnosis for clinical vampirism, used for the behavioural profiling of serial killers compelled by bloodlust and for patients who act out violent vampiric fantasies; this diagnosis, however, is not recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 The effects of Renfield syndrome follows the pathology of the character in the novel consisting of several stages.
 Initially the patient exhibits zoophagia, a compulsion to eat insects, or to eat live animals or drink their blood.
-As the condition worsens, the behavior grows more and more deviant, culminating in a compulsion to drink another person's blood in an act described as True-Vampirism, including intentionally harming another individual for that purpose—the same behavior Renfield is seen exhibiting in the novel.
+As the condition worsens, the behaviour grows more and more deviant, culminating in a compulsion to drink another person's blood in an act described as True-Vampirism, including intentionally harming another individual for that purpose—the same behaviour Renfield is seen exhibiting in the novel.